grantzeng/grantzeng.github.io/README.md

 I’m Grant, a computer science/statistics student at UNSW.

-I have a frustratingly wide range of interests I’m forever trying to narrow down, but it all tends to circulate around things systems-related, backend or algorithmic.
+I have a frustratingly wide range of interests I’m forever trying to narrow down ~~but it all tends to circulate around things systems-related, backend or algorithmic.~~. _Correction_: This is not quite correct.
+But yes, I am still trying to cull this list down.

 My current focus has been on improving my knowledge of the design and analysis of algorithms, and machine learning.